infeeeee/infinibar/README.md

 All settings are in the `@Resources\Variables.inc` file.
 Edit with notepad, if something is not clear create an issue.

+For weather create a free api key at [openweathermap.org](https://openweathermap.org).

 Button settings are in their respective .inis.

 You can change the height of the skins in `@Resources\Style.inc`.